locussam/FINCH-Clustering/README.md

 ### Note:
-To run it on large data >70k samples, install flann library, it will automatically switch to use flann(kd tree) for finding 1st neighbours.
+To run it on large data >70k samples,install flann library [flann github page](https://github.com/mariusmuja/flann) (add path to matlab, see [flann_nn.m](https://github.com/ssarfraz/FINCH-Clustering/blob/master/FINCH_Core/flann_nn.m)), it will automatically switch to use flann(kd tree) for finding 1st neighbours.
 Note that you can also change when to switch to using flann in the function [clustRank.m] line 10.

 **Finally**, if you use FINCH on 2D toy data (for visualization) then use euclidean distance in the file [clustRank.m] line 11 to obtain first neighbor, as here you have xy coordinates of each point to cluster.